 Chestnuts with Grappa Syrup with Lemon and Cinnamon

-Chestnuts with Grappa syrup with lemon and cinnamon are a very tasty preserve to always have a good jar ready to enjoy out of season, they are good on their own or to garnish sweets and desserts.
+Chestnuts with Grappa Syrup with Lemon and Cinnamon are a very delicious preserve to always have ready in the pantry a good jar to enjoy out of season.
+They are good on their own or to garnish cakes and desserts.

-The recipe is very simple, the only hassle is cleaning the chestnuts well, even from the skins.
+The recipe is very simple, the only hassle is to clean the chestnuts well, even from the skins.

-Both boiled chestnuts and roasted chestnuts can be used, both pair well with the very fragrant grappa syrup with lemon and cinnamon, which you can drink, it is not very alcoholic, and it can also be used as a soak for cakes.
+You can use both boiled chestnuts and roasted chestnuts; both pair well with the very fragrant grappa syrup with lemon and cinnamon, which you can drink, it’s not very alcoholic, and can also be used as a soaking syrup for cakes.

-The syruped chestnuts keep well for many months, I prepared them about a month ago and I am waiting for Christmas to enjoy them with the family along with typical Christmas sweets and to give some jars to some dear friends.
+Syruped chestnuts keep well for many months; I prepared them a month ago and am waiting for Christmas to enjoy them with family along with typical Christmas desserts, and to give a few jars to some dear friends as gifts.

 If you don’t like grappa, you can use another liqueur of your choice.